openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 all Ingress resources which don’t have an ingress class annotation or where the ingress class field is empty.
 Passing the value of “alb” does not restrict the number of ingress classes which the controller can reconcile.
-This is described further in the [Parallel operation of Openshift Router](#parallel-operation-of-the-openshift-router-and-lb-controller) and lb-controller section.
+This is described further in the [Parallel operation of OpenShift Router](#parallel-operation-of-the-openshift-router-and-lb-controller) and lb-controller section.